-Marijuana or cannabis, just like any other plant and living organism, has different stages and growth period.
-It passes through a life cycle and changes, and each phase demands different attention and instructions.
-Knowing the different phases of the marijuana or cannabis plant will help the grower learn how to make it grow steadily and nicely, with the help of the right tools and important needs such as sunlight, water, and other nutrients.
-The marijuana vegetative stage is an important phase that can determine the overall growth of the plant.
+Marijuana or cannabis, just like any other plant and living organism, has different stages and growth periods.
+It passes through a life cycle and changes, and each phase demands extra attention and instructions.
+Knowing the different phases of the marijuana or cannabis plant will help the grower learn how to make it grow steadily and nicely, with the help of the right tools and essential needs such as sunlight, water, and other nutrients.
+The marijuana vegetative stage is a critical phase that can determine the overall growth of the plant.

-It takes quite a long time for a cannabis plant to grow, ranging from as early as 4 months to 8 months longer.
-In the span of up to thirty-two weeks, the most vital part is the vegetative phase – the phase where the plant starts to grow.
+It takes quite a long time for a cannabis plant to grow, ranging from as early as four months to 8 months longer.
+In the span of up to thirty-two weeks, the most vital part is the vegetative phase, where the plant starts to grow.
 Outdoor or indoor growth can also affect the cycle.
-Outdoor growing depends mostly on the state of the weather and season, while indoor growing may be easier to control, depending on the variables.
+Outdoor growing depends mainly on the weather and season, while indoor growing may be easier to control, depending on the variables.

 Marijuana Growing Stages

-There are four basic stages of a cannabis plant ranging from a small seed to a full-grown plant ready for harvest.
+There are four primary stages of a cannabis plant ranging from a small seed to a full-grown plant ready for harvest.